RubixML/ML/CONTRIBUTING.md

 For any new class, include a class header that contains a title, a short description of what the class does, any references, and the author and package name.
 If you are making changes to an existing class, you may add your name to the author list under the last entry if you want.
 Organization should flow in the following order from the top of the class to the bottom - namespace declaration, class imports, function imports, constant imports, class definition, traits, class constants, properties, static methods, constructor, regular methods, methods that implement a standard PHP interface, and finally, any other magic methods.

 ### Mutability
-Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are protected and state cannot be modified without creating a new object.
-Certain objects such as Learners have model parameters that are mutated during training.
-In such cases, mutability must be controlled through public interfaces.
-In general, any stateful object that requires mutation must only be updated through a well-defined public method.
-In some special cases, such as for performance reasons, object properties may be allowed to be mutated directly.
+Objects implemented in Rubix ML have a mutability policy of *generally* immutable which means properties are protected and state must be modified only through a well-defined public API.

 ### Anonymous Classes and Functions
 Due to a limitation in PHP that requires objects and functions to be named in order to be unserialized and since the library relies on serialization for persistence, we do not use anonymous classes or functions in our codebase.
 Instead, create a named class or function.